 Center for Injury Research and Policy, Nationwide Children’s Hospital – Safety Boost Education Tool http://sharedoc.nchri.org/CIRP/Safety%20Boost/Safety%20Boost%20Tool.pdf

 American Academy of Pediatrics (AAP)

 Children’s Hospital of Philadelphia (CHOP), Partners for Child Passenger Safety http://stokes.chop.edu/programs/injury/our_research/pcps.php

 Governor’s Highway Safety Administration (GHSA) State Laws http://www.ghsa.org/html/stateinfo/laws/childsafety_laws.html

-COJFD is our mutual aid neighbor to the east in Knox County.
+Fredericktown Fire Dept. is our mutual aid fire dept. to the East in Knox County.